Baracoa, Cuba: Ultimate Travel Guide

 Casa La Marina

-This tiny guesthouse offer just two rooms – enough space for six travelers in total – but is an affordable and comfortable favorite.
+This tiny guesthouse offers just two rooms – enough space for six travelers in total – but is an affordable and comfortable favorite.
 Casa La Marina is run by a lovely family who genuinely love connecting with travelers and can organize everything from taxis to excursions and more.

 The very best part?
 The rooftop terrace is covered, perfect for late afternoon drinks out of the sun, and offers absolutely stunning views of El Yunque.